joel767443/Raccoon/README.md

-# racoon
+# Setup

-After cloning the project, you can run it by
+`git clone git@github.com:joel767443/Raccoon.git`

-`cd front-end`
+`cd Raccoon/front-end`

 `npm install`

 `npm run dev`

-open a new terminal tab

-`cd ..` #go back to the base folder
+Open a new tab and CD into the base folder "Raccoon"

-`php -S localhost:8001` to run the PHP server, this requires that you have at least php 7.4 installed, preferred version is 8
+run `php -S localhost:8001`

+create a database and items table using the script in `src/Database/main.sql`

+copy config.sample.php to config.php and set the database configuration.

+copy front-end/src/config.example.js to front-end/src/config.js and set `apiBaseUrl`